SimonPistache/famfamfam-silk-svg/CONTRIBUTING.md

 > Issues allow users to report bugs, request improvement or suggest ideas.

-You can open an issue for the following categories.
-Use the corresponding labels.
+You can open an issue for the following categories, via the corresponding labels.
 * **minor bug**: Bug that slightly affect visual or render aspects of an icon, or that is not impeding the project.
 * **major bug**: Annoyance on the project or icons not following the original style.
 * **critical bug**: Icon that is visually different from original, or bug blocking the project.